-Origin Stories of Tooth Fairy
+Tooth Fairy Story

 The American Tooth Fairy

 The tooth fairy still keeps herself busy, appearing in numerous commercials for oral hygiene products and children’s stories.
 She even runs an advice column with the help of the American Dental Association!